freenas/freenas-docs/userguide/system.rst

 The update process will not proceed unless there is enough free space in the boot pool for the new update files.
-If a space warning is shown, use :ref:`Boot Environments` to remove unneeded boot environments.
+If a space warning is shown, go to :ref:`Boot` to remove unneeded boot environments.
 #endif freenas

 #ifdef truenas